IgniteUI/igniteui-documentation/topics/02_Controls/igPivotGrid/05_igPivotGrid_API_Links.md

 - [igPivotGrid jQuery API](%%jQueryApiUrl%%/ui.igPivotGrid): The documentation contains an overview of the control and full list of options, events, and methods with code snippets.

-- [igPivotGrid ASP.NET MVC Helper API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.PivotGridModel.html): The documentation contains the description of the pivot grid ASP.NET MVC Helper and a list of all of its members.
+- [igPivotGrid MVC API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.PivotGridModel.html): The documentation contains the description of the pivot grid ASP.NET MVC Helper and a list of all of its members.

 ##Related Content